qiulanzeng/Loan-Default-Prediction/README.md

 ## Step 5: Launch EC2 instance
 - Choose Ubuntu, t2.micro or larger
 - Create and download a key pair (.pem file)
+- Check 'Allow HTTPS traffic from the internet' and 'Allow HTTP traffic from the internet'
 - Enable inbound rules for ports:
     - 22 (SSH)
     - 80 (HTTP)